 Cumulus is a radio broadcasting company in the United States, with a portfolio of over 450 FM and AM stations across 90 markets.
 It also operates a radio network division that produces and syndicates radio content for third-party stations.

 Prior to its acquisition by Time Warner Cable in February 2012, Insight was the ninth largest cable operator in the United States with a focus on Kentucky, Indiana and Ohio.
 It offered a full suite of products to both residential and commercial customers.

 Interoute is an integrated network and enterprise services company that owns and operates an extensive fiber network and cloud services platform across Europe.
 The company operates one of Europe's largest physical fiber optic networks across 28 countries.

 NEP is the largest global outsourced provider of comprehensive live and broadcast production solutions, with leading market positions in the United States, Europe and Australia.
 It serves the premium sports, entertainment and live event production markets.

 Prior to its sale in November 2012, OneLink was the sole provider of cable television services to the greater San Juan area and the largest provider of cable television services in Puerto Rico.

 Prior to the acquisition by Beacon Health in December 2014, ValueOptions was the nation's third largest managed behavioral healthcare services company.
 It designed and operated behavioral healthcare services, including mental health and substance abuse.

-WOW! is the sixth largest cable operator in the U.S., with over 800,000 customers in over 20 markets across the Midwest and Southeast.
-The company offers a full suite of residential cable and commercial services including video, telephone and data.
+WOW! is the sixth largest cable operator in the U.S., with over 770,000 customers in 19 markets across the Midwest and Southeast as of September 30, 2017.
+It offers a full suite of residential cable and commercial services including video, telephone and data.